 “You don’t realize a simple little act like that, how it’s going to disrupt 500 families,” parent David Scarito said.
 “Where do you send your kids for the next couple days?
 Carpooling, busing, everything.”

-About 500 students, kindergarten through fifth grade, attended the school.
+About 500 students, kindergarten through grade 5, attended the school.

-CBS New York notes that classes have been cancelled Monday and Tuesday.
+CBS News reports that the school has been cancelled Monday and Tuesday.
 Students will be transported by bus to Middlesex County College on Wednesday.

 “A devastating tragedy for our school community and words can’t begin to say how hard this is for our community,” Edison Public Schools Superintendent Richard O’Malley said.

-A parent meeting will be held Monday night at 7:30 as well as a press conference.
+A parent meeting will be held Monday night at 7:30.
 The district is still working on a plan for the remainder for the school year.